Switzerland legal and accounting and tax considerations in 2023

 - In Switzerland, corporate taxes are levied at two levels: federal level and cantonal/communal level;

 - Federal tax is charged at 8.5% on profit after tax.
-At cantonal level, profits are taxed at varying rates between 6% to 21%, depending on individual cantons;
+At cantonal level, profits are taxed at varying rates depending on individual cantons;

 - Non-resident companies are subjected to corporate tax on income generated in Switzerland if i) they are partners of a Swiss business ii) have permanent establishments or branches in Switzerland and/or iii) own local property;

-- Switzerland holding companies enjoy tax exemptions at cantonal/communal level, and pay a tax of only 7.8%.
+- Switzerland holding companies enjoy tax exemptions at cantonal/communal level.

 - Switzerland resident firms must file annual tax returns by either 15th or 31st March, depending on the canton.
 No other monthly or quarterly reports are required;